-Both Next Steps & Primary Steps provide services to Madison Metropolitan School District (MMSD) students with educational disabilities and co-occurring mental health challenges who are in first through ninth grades.
-MMSD’s Steps Programs focus on skills for managing emotions and coping with stress.
+Both Next Steps & Primary Steps provide services to Madison Metropolitan School District (MMSD) students with educational disabilities and co-occurring mental health challenges who are in first through eighth grade.
+MMSD’s Steps Programs focus on teaching skills for managing emotions and coping with stress.
 Curriculum addresses core topic areas, including identifying feelings, coping with trauma, understanding one’s physical responses, learning to relax, linking thoughts and feelings, and developing plans for coping and practicing emotion management.
-Programming will also focus on reducing trauma symptoms among at-risk primary school children (for example children exposed to violence or natural disasters).
+Programming will also focus on reducing trauma symptoms among at-risk school children (for example, children exposed to violence or natural disasters).

 Steps is a partnership between Madison Metropolitan School District (MMSD) and Family Service of Madison (FSM).
 Family Service of Madison has been serving families since 1910 by providing mental health supports and interventions.

 Steps students have access to an integrated therapeutic school environment that focuses on coping skills, social skills, school readiness and family dynamics.
 Program staff are committed to the wellness of individuals and their families through treatment, prevention, intervention and education.